 Metallic (luster) One of the technical terms used to refer to the luster of a gemstone.
 A gemstone that is reflective like polished metal is said to have a metallic luster.
 Hematite is one of the rare examples.

-Mohs Hardness Scale Numerical scale ranging from 1 to 10 developed by Friedrich Mohs that assigns a rating to a gem according to its ability to resist scratching.
+The Mohs Hardness Scale A numerical scale ranging from 1 to 10 developed by Friedrich Mohs that assigns a rating to a gem according to its ability to resist scratching.
 The hardest is 10 (diamond) and the softest is 1 (talc).

 Synthetic Moissanite A lab-created diamond simulant based on the structure of natural moissanite.
-On Mohs' scale of hardness, moissanite is 9.5.
+On the Mohs scale of hardness, moissanite is 9.5.
 It has more brilliance, fire and luster than any hard jewel on earth, including diamond.

 Oiling Oiling infuses colorless oils, resins or waxes into tiny surface-breaking fissures to hide them and give certain gemstones a cleaner appearance.
 This long-practiced clarity enhancement is used mainly for emerald and jade.
 The oils used are either natural or have a natural counterpart.
 If coloring agents are added to the oil, the stones are classified as dyed rather than oiled.

-Opaque A term used for gemstones that you cannot see any light passing through the gem.
-Lapis and malachite are an example of this.
+Opaque A term used for gemstones that light cannot be seen passing through.
+Lapis lazuli and malachite examples of opaque gemstones.

 Organic (gemstone) Most gemstones are minerals with a crystal structure but some gems, such as amber and pearl, are organic rather than mineral, being formed by plants and animals.
 See also Amorphous gemstones.